 Title: Sherlock: The Abominable Bride (2016)

-Cast: Benedict Cumberbatch, Martin Freeman, Rupert Graves, Una Stubbs, Mark Gatiss, Louise Brealey, Amanda Abbington, and Andrew Scott
+Starring: Benedict Cumberbatch, Martin Freeman, Rupert Graves, Una Stubbs, Mark Gatiss, Louise Brealey, Amanda Abbington, and Andrew Scott

 Country of Origin: United Kingdom